maximpopovs/PowerBI-playground/open-cybercrime-data.md

   - pull data from web using Azure Functions (Python) or Logic Apps
   - Azure Blob Storage to store raw data as JSON/CSV
 - Transformation (ETL)
   - Azure Functions for ETL.
 Not the best ETL, but in order to practice Python it is gonna work.
+Databricks or Azure Data Factory planned as next steps to try another approaches to ETL part of scope.
 - Storage
   - Use Parquet format in Blob Storage for processed data
 - Serving